TAC Recruitment - Privacy Collection Statement

 • Licencing checks (such as ASIC checks, APRA checks & directorship records)

-• Financial history & credit checks using independent consumer & commercial credit reporting services.
+• Financial history and credit checks using independent consumer and commercial credit reporting services.

 What personal information is collected about you?

-Your consent will be required by CVCheck to conduct some of these checks for the TAC.
+CVCheck will require your consent to conduct some of these checks for the TAC.

-While providing the requested information and consents are voluntary, if you do not provide your consent or all or part the information requested, this may affect your recruitment.
+While providing the requested information and consent is voluntary, if you do not provide your consent or all or part of the information requested, this may affect your recruitment.

 Disclosure of your personal information